oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

 ## Doing the review

+**Pro-tip**: You can change the review pane on the "Files Changed" tab of a PR to show the old and new versions side-by-side!
+This makes it easier to review the diffs.
+See this [GitHub help page](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-comparing-branches-in-pull-requests#diff-view-options) for more information.

   1. Look out for the following things:
      * Do you understand exactly what the code is doing?
 If not, it's probably the writer's fault, and you should tell them so.
 The logic needs to be very clear.
      * Is the code doing the right thing?